Aerial image of the scheme with advance works completed, including installation of Bennetsbridge Stream Culvert, boundary walls and fencing.

 The ground investigation works undertaken as part of the preliminary design sought to determine the extent of a known asbestos disposal area located adjacent to the scheme and whether any previously unknown sites existed along the route.

-Works have been progressing in Athy, with an advance works contract carried out to install the Bennetsbridge Stream culvert and fencing and walling between the N78 and Fortbarrington Road.
+An advance works contract was carried out to install the Bennetsbridge Stream culvert and fencing and walling between the N78 and Fortbarrington Road.

-Other enabling contracts to facilitate the main construction works include:
+Other enabling contracts to facilitate the main construction works included: